loebi-ch/jquery-clock-timepicker/README.md

 - Bugfix: Sign button clickable on mobile phone

 **Version 2.1.0**
-- Make it possible to dispose an already initialized clockTimePicker element.
+- Make it possible to dispose an already initialized clock time picker element.
 - Changed the default value for the option ```autosize``` from true to false.
 - New option ```required``` added: If you don't want the user to empty the input element, you can set this option to true.
 - New event ```onAddjust``` added: This option is called on each adjustment of the value, including dragging the timeselector.